darbyjohnston/tlRender/README.md

 # Dependencies

 A CMake super build script is provided to build all of the dependencies from source except for Qt.
-Qt needs to be installed separately.
+If building with Qt is enabled, it needs to be installed separately.

 Required dependencies:
 * [dtk](https://github.com/darbyjohnston/dtk)